dwightjack/vue-types/docs/advanced/extending-vue-types.md

 If your source code supports ES6 or newer, you can use the native ES `extends` feature with the `toType` and `toValidableType` utility functions.

-For example you could create a `prop-types.js` file in your project and export there the extended VueTypes class:
+For example you could create a `prop-types.js` file in your project and export the extended VueTypes class:

 ```js
 // prop-types.ts